ChargeTech Lab - USB-C Charger ReviewsChargeTechLab

 Whether You Need Ethernet

 iPad Pro's Wi-Fi 6E is fast enough for most workflows, but wired ethernet eliminates packet loss during video calls, large file uploads, and remote desktop sessions.
 If you regularly work from hotels, conference centers, or shared offices where Wi-Fi is congested or unreliable, the extra $10–$15 for a hub with ethernet is worth it.
-The Anker A8346 and UGREEN Revodok both include 1Gbps ethernet.
-The Satechi and HyperDrive hubs do not — if you later realize you need it, you'll have to add a separate adapter.
+The Anker A8346 and UGREEN Revodok 7-in-1 both include 1Gbps ethernet.
+The 9-in-1, HyperDrive, and Revodok Pro hubs do not — if you later realize you need it, you'll have to add a separate adapter.

 SD Card Reader Speed